2022 Fijian general election: SODELPA

 SODEPLA released its manifesto in September 2022.
 Led by Viliame Gavoka, the party's platform included indigenous affairs, health and education.
-The party also pledged to increase the budget for the agricultural sector from FJ$64 million to FJ$225 million and to raise spending for the iTauki (indigenous) affairs ministry to FJ$159 million.
+The party also pledged to increase the budget for the agricultural sector from FJ$64 million to FJ$225 million and to raise spending for the iTaukei (indigenous) affairs ministry to FJ$159 million.
 The party leader also declared his intention to implement debt forgiveness for students.
 Gavoka ruled out entering a coalition with the People's Alliance and the NFP, partly due to his refusal to cooperate with Prasad or Rabuka.
 He was confident that SODELPA would win an outright victory.
 The party declined to ally with the Unity Fiji Party and FijiFirst, although Gavoka remained open to working with the former should they need to form a coalition government.
 Former opposition whip Felipe Tuisawau slammed SODELPA for including three former soldiers who participated in the 2006 coup d'état on the party list.